pobocks/cpython/Doc/library/argparse.rst

      >>> print(parser.parse_args('--foo B cmd --arg1 XX ZZ'.split()))
      Namespace(args=['--arg1', 'XX', 'ZZ'], command='cmd', foo='B')

+If you want to customize handling of multiple value arguments, see colltype_.

 If the ``nargs`` keyword argument is not provided, the number of arguments consumed is determined by the action_.
 Generally this means a single command-line argument will be consumed and a single item (not a list) will be produced.